Spu7Nix/spwn_docs/tags.md

 # **Tags**

 ## Script tags
-Script tag is a tag which affect how the compiler behave while compiling said script
+Tag which will affect how the compiler behave while compiling said script
 | Tags              | Description                                        |
 |-------------------|----------------------------------------------------|
 | #[no_std]         |                                                    |